 Einhorn Insurance is an insurance broker that provides property owners quotes and policies thru California Fair Plan (CFP).
 We specialize in insuring homes, second homes, income properties (landlords), condos, townhomes, vacant properties, trailer homes, mobile/manufactured homes and renters in wildfire areas.

-For more information on a California Fair Plan policy and wildfire insurance in California, visit https://einhorninsurance.com/wildfire-insurance/ or call 619-313-4643.
+For more information on a Fair Plan policy and wildfire insurance in California, visit our wildfire insurance page or call 619-313-4643.
 Einhorn Insurance can insure properties throughout the entire state of California.